 CILO helps people with disabilities of all ages to transition into the community by assisting them to secure housing, supplying home essentials and groceries, and providing other support services needed to become self-sufficient.
 Transition services are also offered for high school students who can use support to retain and strengthen valuable communication, interpersonal and social skills as they prepare for adulthood through enriching experiences and mentoring.

-CILO is committed to helping people with disabilities out of homelessness by providing limited deposit assistance, rental subsidies and targeted support services.
+CILO is committed to helping people with disabilities out of homelessness.
+We offer low-income/subsidized and accessible housing lists to those seeking rental property.
+For those who are referred to us to access our housing program we may provide limited deposit assistance, rental subsidies and targeted support services.

 CILO assists people with disabilities who wish to find meaningful employment by helping them develop the skills and habits that will help them to be successful.
-Through one-on-one coaching and job training, consumers can set their employment goals and have access to employment and vocational training opportunities.
+Through one-on-one support and job readiness classes, consumers can set their employment goals and have access to employment and vocational training opportunities.